 The semantics of this attribute overlaps with:

-SNOMED “[ 408729009 | finding context ]” values indicating absence of a specified finding.
+SNOMED “[ 408729009 | finding context |]” values indicating absence of a specified finding.

-SNOMED CT “[ 408730004 | procedure context ]” values indicating that a specified procedure was not done.
+SNOMED CT “[ 408730004 | procedure context |]” values indicating that a specified procedure was not done.

 This overlap leads to a potential ambiguity since a combination of negationInd with a contextual representation of absence might be interpreted either as: